A year on, do the Kiwi Ears KE4 earphones still deserve the New Meta crown?

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-When the Kiwi Ears KE4 were released in August 2024 for $200, they were hailed as a great example of the New Meta sound profile.
+When the Kiwi Ears KE4 was released in August 2024 for $200, it was hailed as an affordable example of the New Meta sound profile.
 That may sound a little wanky, but it's basically a new tuning target for in-ear monitors (IEMs) based on a more advanced understanding of what the majority of listeners actually like in audio, as measured with the latest tech.

 The New Meta explained